andredesousa/advanced-angular-scaffold/README.md

 Must be one of the following:

 - **build**: Changes that affect the build system or external dependencies (example scopes: gulp, broccoli, npm)
-- **ci**: Changes to our CI configuration files and scripts (example scopes: Travis, Circle, Jenkins, SauceLabs)
+- **ci**: Changes to your CI configuration files and scripts (example scopes: Travis, Circle, Jenkins, SauceLabs)
 - **chore**: Changes to the build process or auxiliary tools and libraries such as documentation generation
 - **docs**: Documentation only changes
 - **feat**: A new feature